Pyhive/pyhiveapi.docs/docs/examples/session.md

 ---
-title: Home
+title: Session
-sidebar: all
+sidebar: example
 ---

-# Introduction

-This is a library which intefaces with the Hive smart home platform.
-This library is built for to integrate with the Home Assistant platform, but can be used independently (See examples below.)

-## Examples
+# Session Examples

-Below are examples on how to use the library independently.
+Below are examples on how to use the library with a Hive session.

-### Log in - Using Hive Username and Password
+# Log in - Using Hive Username and Password

 Below is an example of how to log in to Hive using your Hive Username and Hive password, using 2FA if needed, to create a pyhiveapi `session` object.